10 Tips to Prepare Young Children for a Move

 Invite their friends to enjoy a pizza and movie night.
 Take some photos of each guest posing with his or her child using an instant camera or digital camera.
 Keep a copy for your kids, and give each guest a copy to take with them.

 Tip #8 – Most kids make new friends at school fairly easily.
 If your moving date is scheduled after the end of the school year, your child could be facing a long summer break.
-To prevent your child from feeling lonely, you’re going to have to take action to help him or her make new friends.
+To prevent your child from feeling lonely, you’re going to have to take action to help him or she make new friends.

 Shortly after moving to your new house, ask your neighbors if there are children of the same age nearby.
 Ask those neighbors who have small children if they are interested in allowing your children to play together at the local park during supervised play dates.